-He is accused of sexually assaulting the girl in the church's parochial house from July 1982 to August 1987.
+The 71-year-old is accused of sexually assaulting the girl in the parochial house of the church over a period spanning from July 1982 to August 1987.

-The 71-year denies the seven charges against him.
+At Belfast Crown Court, the pensioner denies all seven charges against him.

 He has been charged with six counts of indecently assaulting the girl, and a further charge of gross indecency with a child.